 1923: 'Black Oxen' by Gertrude Atherton

-This book was a controversial best-seller in the 1920s that was eventually adopted into a silent film.
+This book was a controversial bestseller in the 1920s that was eventually adapted into a silent film.
 The novel centers around a woman who becomes revitalized by using hormone treatments.

 1924: 'So Big' by Edna Ferber

-'So Big' was inspired by the life of Antje Paarlberg, a widow in a South Holland, Ill., farming community.
+"So Big" was inspired by the life of Antje Paarlberg, a widow in a South Holland, Illinois, farming community.
 The book follows the life of a young woman who becomes a teacher and encourages a young man to pursue his artistic interests.
 Over the years, there have been multiple popular adaptations of this novel.

 1925: 'Soundings' by A. Hamilton Gibbs

 A. Hamilton Gibbs was a London-born citizen who moved to the U.S. in 1920.
-'Soundings' follows a young girl from England as she grows and travels abroad, where she falls in love with her American roommate's brother.
-The novel raised new ideas about women's freedom and sexuality at the time it was published.
+"Soundings" follows a young girl from England as she grows and travels abroad, where she falls in love with her American roommate's brother.
+The novel raised new ideas about women's freedom and sexuality when it was published.

 1926: 'The Private Life of Helen of Troy' by John Erskine

-Adapted into a silent film in 1927, "The Private Life of Helen of Troy" is a story that is set after the events of "The Iliad" in which Helen goes back to Sparta and deals with her daughter's engagement to Orestes.
+Adapted into a silent film in 1927, "The Private Life of Helen of Troy" is a story set after the events of Homer's "The Iliad," in which Helen goes back to Sparta and deals with her daughter's engagement to Orestes.

 1927: 'Elmer Gantry' by Sinclair Lewis

 Sinclair Lewis, a staple of American literature, masters the study of hypocrisy through the protagonist's journey as an evangelist who lives a double life filled with self-indulgence.
-The novel was later adopted into a film featuring Burt Lancaster and Jean Simmons.
+This novel was later adapted into a film featuring Burt Lancaster and Jean Simmons.

 1928: 'The Bridge of San Luis Rey' by Thornton Wilder

-"The Bridge of San Luis Rey" is a Pulitzer Prize-winning novel that begins when a bridge in Peru breaks and five travelers fall into the gulf to their deaths.
-The protagonist aims to determine out the underlying cause of the tragedy, uncovering deep mysteries along the way.
+"The Bridge of San Luis Rey" is a Pulitzer Prize-winning novel that begins when a bridge in Peru breaks, and five travelers fall into the gulf to their deaths.
+The protagonist aims to determine the underlying cause of the tragedy, uncovering deep mysteries along the way.

 1929: 'All Quiet on the Western Front' by Erich Maria Remarque